MoseyM/moseym.github.io/_posts/2017-05-14-r-you-serious.md

 Small snippet and really where I first started learning.
 This snippet basically imports an R package called *rvest* which makes it easier to grab and manipulate data from an HTML source.
 What was tricky was the way variables were declared.
 As you can see there is a pipe that takes the data from the right into the left variable.

 All in all there is much to be learned.
 R is incredibly powerful and somewhat easy to learn, at least conceptually.
-Another road was rode on my journey to learning.
+Just another development discovery, being documented.